79th Field HospitalUnit History

 Zone of Interior:

-The USS “General W. P. Richardson” arrived at Boston harbor after an uneventful trip at 1000 hours, 20 August 1945 and proceeded immediately to Camp Myles Standish, Boston, Massachusetts (Staging Area for Boston Port of Embarkation; acreage 1,485; troop capacity 1,298 Officers and 23,100 Enlisted Men –ed).
+The USS “General W. P. Richardson” arrived at Boston harbor after an uneventful trip at 1000 hours, 20 August 1945 and its passengers proceeded immediately to Camp Myles Standish, Boston, Massachusetts (Staging Area for Boston Port of Embarkation; acreage 1,485; troop capacity 1,298 Officers and 23,100 Enlisted Men –ed).
 The 79th Field Hospital was now classified as a Category II unit (in principle to be redeployed to the Pacific –ed) and all personnel received 30 days leave or furlough with instructions to reassemble at Camp Sibert, Attalia, Alabama (Chemical Warfare Replacement Training Center; acreage 37,394; troop capacity 1,299 Officers and 22,738 Enlisted Men –ed).
 On 20 September, all personnel received a 15-day extension to leave and furlough.
 Two (2) Nurses received promotions to 1st Lieutenant.
 By mid-October 1945, there was only a diminishing group of Officers and Enlisted Men left as some personnel had already been discharged from the service.
 This included the Nurses and other persons not qualified for discharge who were to be either reassigned or remain with the unit.

 On 17 October 1945, the organization was notified by Army Service Forces, Headquarters, Fourth Service Command, that the 79th Fld Hosp had been relieved from assignment for redeployment training pending further instructions.
 Yet, it remained assigned for preparation in view of extended field service without change of station.
-As a result, the 79th was now attached to the Army Service Forces Training Center, Camp Crowder, Neosho, Missouri (Signal Corps Training Center; acreage 43,007; troop capacity 1,988 Officers and 40,642 Enlisted Men, Brigadier General Charles M. Milliken, June 1945 – March 1946 –ed) for personnel supply … Thirteen (13) Medical Officers and ten (10) ANC Officers reported for TD from their home stations after a 45-day leave, followed by eighty-three (83) Enlisted Men.
+As a result, the 79th was now attached to the Army Service Forces Training Center, Camp Crowder, Neosho, Missouri (Signal Corps Training Center; acreage 43,007; troop capacity 1,988 Officers and 40,642 Enlisted Men, CO, Brigadier General Charles M. Milliken, June 1945 – March 1946 –ed) for personnel supply … Thirteen (13) Medical Officers and ten (10) ANC Officers reported for TD from their home stations after a 45-day leave, followed by eighty-three (83) Enlisted Men.
 All other male Officers had been honorably discharged, and more Officers were eligible for discharge including a considerable number of Enlisted personnel.

 On 19 October 1945, orders were received stating that the organization was to be held in abeyance at her current station in a more or less “inactive” status until further decision would be taken by higher authority … the following day it was decided by the Post Commander that the unit’s CO, Lt.
 Colonel Harvey E. Gaynes, MC, O-346074, could be relieved and temporarily replaced by the next higher ranking Officer, Major John S. Darby, who was soon expected to return from California (effective 23 October 1945 –ed).
 More Officers became eligible for discharge.
 It was finally decided that the 79th Field Hospital personnel was to be attached to the William J. Mayo General Hospital, Galesburg, Illinois (designated US Army General Hospital by War Department General Orders No. 48, dated 24 August 1943, ready for operation 1 February 1944, bed capacity 1,855 –ed) before 1 November 1945 – the organization departed 1 November, arriving at its new station 2 November 1945, where it was met by a band, Colonel Krafft, Commanding Officer Mayo General Hospital, and given a hearty welcome followed by supper (on 28 November 1945, the men who were not eligible for overseas duty were transferred out to the 3613th SCU, Mayo General Hospital, leaving the original 79th Fld Hosp unit with only 8 Officers and 9 Enlisted Men –ed).